I Ran over My iPad, My Mother Died, Then the Shit Got Real:

 There was no phone call that night.
 We reconvened in Mary’s room in the morning, with Chopstick flagrantly in tow.
 Mary was about the same, but perhaps even less present than the day before.
 Her breathing was steady and her body remained motionless.
 We made a field trip around the corner to the ‘Gutterman and Musicant Jewish Funeral home,’ conveniently located just a stone’s throw from the Medical Center that provided Mary’s care!
 None of us had ever ventured to the back room of a funeral home before.
 We were shopping for a casket and some demystification of what might come next.

 Mary was frugal, but was drawn to “fancy” things, as she called them.
 The ‘Abraham’ casket was a simple pine box and quite traditional.
 If not for my wish to be cremated, it would have been my personal choice.
 I think Mary would have been afraid of splinters, so that was out.
 The ‘Samson’ model sounded too much like Samsonite, so that was out.
 The ‘Menorah’ had inlaid legs that looked like Mary’s favorite dining table and was a strong contender.
 We ultimately decided upon the ‘Jahleel’.
 The other decisions would have to wait and none of them were really ours to make.

-Upon returning to Hospice House, we found ourselves face to face with Karen and David.
-Karen was pacing and withdrawn.
+Upon returning to Hospice House, we found ourselves face to face with K and David.
+K was pacing and withdrawn.
 I told David of our morning’s field trip.
 He was furious and said her dying was unnecessary, as her renal function in the hospital was just fine.
 As was his habit, he quoted me her laboratory values.
 First I, then Marie, reminded him that these lab values were the result of dialysis and had no bearing on her actual renal function.
 Was I explaining human physiology to my internist father or a confused old man?
 He insisted we take her back to the hospital.

 Me: “To the hospital that did this to her?”